 Is an Industrial co-PI required to obtain an NSF ID and the Investigator role?

-Yes, in order for an industrial participant to be added to a GOALI proposal as an Industrial co-PI, the individual must first have an NSF ID and an Investigator role in the NSF Account Management System.
+Yes, in order for an industrial participant to be added to a GOALI proposal as an Industrial co-PI, the individual must first have an NSF account (NSF ID) and an Investigator role in the Research.gov -Account Management System.
 All co-PIs have these account management requirements.
-Refer to the Research.gov About Account Management page for additional information and resources such as the Register for an NSF Account to access Research.gov and the Add a New Role - Principal Investigator PI/co-PI sections of the Account Management Guide.
+Refer to the Research.gov About Account Management page for additional information and resources such as the Register for an NSF Account and the Add a New Organization-Approved Role - Principal Investigator PI/co-PI sections of the Account Management Guide.
+See also the Register for a New NSF Account and Add a New Role video tutorials.

 Can an Industrial co-PI change roles to become a regular co-PI and vice versa on a GOALI proposal?